jonsolove/docker-alfresco-dev/README.md

 - Work on a way to cache the Alfresco installs outside of docker for faster image building.
 The Docker team is discussing adding a `--mount` option to `docker build` that should make this work.

+- Deploy the Activiti Connector and LDAP amps for improved integration with Activiti.